 Industrial metals are in a bull market, there is no question about that.
 I’ve been bullish on industrial metals since we called bottom in Q2 of 2016.
 However, at the same time I’m a bit doubtful about its sustainability.

 Investors have been focusing on the supply side this year and they’ve found reasons to pour money into the industrial metals complex.
-But, I’m not sure about for how long investors will be lured by this narrative of supply shortfall.
+But, I’m not sure for how long investors will be lured by this narrative of supply shortfall.
 Commodity prices have been rage-bound for the past 10 months and they seem to be having a hard time making new headway.
 That’s a sign of sluggish global demand.

 What This Means For Metal Buyers